spl0k/supysonic/README.md

 encoder_ogg = oggenc2 -q -M %outrate -

 [mimetypes]
-; extension to mimetype mappings in case your system has some trouble guessing ; mp3 = audio/mpeg
+; Extension to mimetype mappings in case your system has some trouble guessing ; Default: none
+;mp3 = audio/mpeg
-; ogg = audio/vorbis
+;ogg = audio/vorbis

 ```

 Note that using SQLite for large libraries might not be the brightest idea